Adldap2/Adldap2/docs/CONNECTION-MANAGER.md

 ## Model Factory

-The model factory allows you to create and save LDAP entries with ease.
+The model factory allows you to create LDAP entries with ease.
 Let's get started.

 Calling the `make()` method on a connection manager instance will return a new `Adldap\Models\Factory` instance.
 Let's create a new user.